axdyng/project1b-pokemonclash/README.md

 http://downloads.khinsider.com/game-soundtracks/album/pokemon-original-game-soundtrack (Soundtracks)

 ##Special thanks to
-Kai Lin, Prima, Zheng Jie for their inputs and patience!
+Kai Lin, Prima, Zheng Jie, Angeline and Junius for their inputs and patience!